pojen666/lab-blaze-persistence/README.md

-# lab-jpa-union
+# lab-blaze-persistence
-lab for jpa union
+lab for blaze persistence